What is Wrongful Dismissal? Employees from Toronto and Ontario want to know…

 This is not the time for quick uninformed decision making.
 This is not the time to agree to a severance package or to sign documents that your employer has asked you to sign.
 You’re upset now but you’ll be devastated later on if you find out that your employer not only terminated your employment but also deprived you of compensation that you were entitled to.

 In order to figure out what to do next, you need information that you can trust.
-You should speak to an employment lawyer who knows about wrongful dismissal lawyer Toronto services and is committed to representing employees before making a decision as to how to proceed.
+You should speak to an employment lawyer who represents employees from Toronto and across Ontario, knows about wrongful dismissal law, and is committed to representing employees before making a decision as to how to proceed.
 And if your employer tries to pressure you into signing a severance package, tell it that you need to understand what your rights are before you can sign anything.